WebAssembly/spec/proposals/simd/SIMD.md

 Returns a new vector with lanes selected from the lanes of the first input vector `a` specified in the second input vector `s`.
 The indices `i` in range `[0, 15]` select the `i`-th element of `a`.
-For indices outside of the range the resulting lane is 0.
+For indices outside of the range the resulting lane is initialized to 0.

 ```python
 def S.swizzle(a, s):